CSC120shahe/csc251_team6project/README.md

 - Share what have been learned in this project
 Only the team lead submits the following items in Blackboard, all other team members get the same grade as the team lead, the name of team members will be from the name list provided by the instructor.

 All the files can be zipped into one zip file.
-1. Project description Word file (1 or 2 pages) with file name end with .docx, including what the program is designed to do and what data structures is used.
+1. Project description Word file (1 or 2 pages) with file name end with .docx. including what the program is designed to do and what data structures is used.

 2. Power Points slide file (used in presentation video) with file name end with .pptx

 3. Java source code files with file name end with .java

 4. The presentation video or a link for the video